How to dispose of compostable packaging

 ✘ Please keep it out

 Compostable packaging must be collected separately, as it can only be broken down in specialist industrial composting facilities.

 Don't confuse compostables with biodegradables!

 Compostable packaging must be certified.
 It proves the material decomposes completely in up to 180 days, leaving no toxics or residues behind.
 They are made of renewable resources and, once they break down, can be used as fertiliser.

 Biodegradable packaging is made of petrochemicals modified to break down quickly by microorganisms, but it doesn’t specify a timeframe for decomposition or the conditions needed.
 Unsurprisingly, biodegradables often end up in landfills where they can take years to break down, releasing toxic gases.
 And, once they do break down, we're left with microplastics that harm the soil and can reach the ocean.

-So, although compostables are a safer and greener option than biodegradables, they need their own processes to decompose safely - and that's why compostable can’t be disposed of with food.
+So, although compostables are a safer and greener option than biodegradables, they need their own processes to decompose safely - and that's why compostable recyclable packaging can’t be disposed of with food.